Qualys

-Qualys, Inc. is an American technology firm based in Foster City, California, specializing in cloud security, compliance and related services and is based in Foster City, California.
+Qualys, Inc. is an American technology firm based in Foster City, California, specializing in cloud security, compliance and related services.

-Qualys has over 10,300 customers in more than 130 countries, including a majority of the Forbes Global 100.
+Qualys has over 10,300 customers in more than 130 countries.
 The company has strategic partnerships with major managed services providers and consulting organizations including BT, Dell SecureWorks, Fujitsu, IBM, NTT, Symantec, Verizon, and Wipro.

 History

 Qualys has been described as "one of the earliest software-as-a-service security vendors."

 Philippe Courtot first invested in the company in 1999.
 He became CEO and board chair in 2001.
-In the announcement of the second round of financing, Courtot described Qualys as addressing a "mounting need for automatic detection of network vulnerabilities."
+Courtot described Qualys as addressing a "mounting need for automatic detection of network vulnerabilities" when he announced the second round of financing.

 The company launched QualysGuard in 2000, making Qualys one of the first entrants in the vulnerability management market.
-This software could automatically scan corporate LANs for vulnerabilities and search for an available patch.
+This software could automatically scan corporate local area networks (LANs) for vulnerabilities and search for an available patch.
 The company subsequently added compliance, malware detection, and web application scanning to its platform.

 Qualys went public on the Nasdaq under the stock ticker QLYS on September 28, 2012, raising net proceeds of $87.5 million.

-Qualys then launched its Cloud Platform and lightweight cloud agent to continuously assess the security and compliance of organizations' global IT infrastructure and applications.
-The new Cloud Platform helped organizations assess and address the security and compliance of their IT assets in real-time, whether on-premises, cloud-based or mobile.
+In 2015, Qualys launched its cloud platform and lightweight cloud agent, aimed at providing continuous monitoring of an organization's IT infrastructure and applications.
+The cloud platform introduced several new features designed to help organizations address cybersecurity and compliance issues.

-Products

-Awards
+Another security service that Qualys offers is its Network Passive Sensor service, an advanced technology layer that monitors network traffic and detects what is on the network that needs to be secured.
+The Network Passive Sensor immediately sends asset metadata to the Qualys Cloud Platform, where it is analyzed for comprehensive security insights.

+In 2021, Courtot resigned from his role as Qualys' CEO for health reasons after leading the company for two decades.
+Sumedh Thakar became president and CEO following Courtot.
+He was previously president and Chief Product Officer at Qualys.

+In August 2021, Qualys partnered with Red Hat to bring Qualys' Cloud Agent to Red Hat Enterprise Linux (RHEL) CoreOS and Red Hat OpenShift.
+The CoreOS Cloud Agent for OpenShift works with Qualys' Container Security Runtime, delivering continuous packages and vulnerabilities for the entire OpenShift stack.

-Qualys won two Pwnie Awards in 2021, in the categories of "Best Privilege Escalation Bug" and "Most Under-Hyped Research".
+Qualys won two Pwnie Awards in 2021, in the "Best Privilege Escalation Bug" and "Most Under-Hyped Research" categories.

-Qualys honored by SC Media as the winner for Best Vulnerability Management Solution in its 2020 Trust Awards.

-Qualys received 2019 Gartner Peer Insights Customers' Choice Award for Vulnerability Assessment.

-In 2017 Frost & Sullivan recognized Qualys with 2017 Global Vulnerability Management Market Leadership Award.

-Throughout its history Qualys has received a number of other awards.
+In November 2023, Qualys released its Enterprise TruRisk Platform, which aggregates cyber risk signals to provide a risk-scoring framework for companies to measure and reduce IT risk.

+In May 2024, Qualys launched a managed security services partner (MSSP) portal as part of its global partner program.
+The portal was designed to enhance operational efficiencies for Qualys' partners and offer visibility into client accounts, licenses, and user roles.